webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-template-element.html.md

 are becoming more dedicated to processing data, clients are becoming more dedicated to user interactions and views.
-MVC (Model, View, Controller) is no longer a server side only pattern, it's becoming a client side thing - look at AngularJS, BackboneJS, EmberJS, etc.
+MVC (Model, View, Controller) is no longer a server side only pattern, it's becoming a client side thing - look at AngularJS, Backbone.js, Ember.js, etc.

 Solutions for browser side templating in the past used JavaScript.
-For example, [Mustache.js](http://mustache.github.io/), [Handlebars.js](http://handlebarsjs.com/), [AngularJS](https://angularjs.org/), [BackboneJS](http://backbonejs.org/).
+For example, [Mustache.js](http://mustache.github.io/), [Handlebars.js](http://handlebarsjs.com/), [AngularJS](https://angularjs.org/), [Backbone.js](http://backbonejs.org/).
 But techniques used in those libraries have a few pitfalls.

 ### using div tag:

-In following example, the template is actually a `div` tag which is hidden with a bit of CSS.
+In the following example, the template is actually a `div` tag which is hidden with a bit of CSS.
 The downside of this approach is that the browser will fetch resources from inside the template, even if those resources haven't been used yet.
 In this case, `logo.svg`.